aishwaryak12345/ToyRobot/README.md

 C# is a compiled language you will need to load this repo in Visual Studio and build it.
 This application was developed Visual Studio 2022.

+Steps to run:

+Clone this repository, open ToyRobot.sln in visual studio.
+Load and build the solution. create a text file with a commands and save that txt file in the same repository.

+In Developer Powershell :
+open source\repos\ToyRobot\ToyRobot\bin\Debug\net8.0>
+then give ToyRobot.exe Test_inputs_1.txt(cretated txt file with commands).